If you're experiencing an emergency, we can help with treatment to relieve your discomfort as soon as possible.

 - Have you broken or lost an appliance (dentures, night guards)?

-If you are experiencing any of these situations, or anything similar, it's crucial to seek prompt dental care.
-Delaying assessment for an emergency treatment can lead to more complex and costly problems, which is why we always make time to see emergency patients as soon as possible.
+If you are experiencing any of these situations or anything similar, it's crucial to seek prompt dental care.
+Delaying assessment for emergency treatment can lead to more complex and costly problems, which is why we always make time to see emergency patients as soon as possible.

 What To Do During Your Emergency